 Note: There may be private companies who charge to help you complete this form.
-There is no charge for filing a FAFSA, so be sure to go to the correct website: FAFSA.ed.gov considered.
+There is no charge for filing a FAFSA, so be sure to go to the correct website: StudentAid.gov

+- Complete the Aid Type Request Form on NetPartner if you have never applied for aid with us before.
+This form asks you to indicate the type of financial aid for which you would like to be considered.
 This will determine which documents you need to complete for the financial aid application process.

-2. Complete the Aid Type Request Form on NetPartner if you have never applied for aid with us before.
-This form asks you to indicate the type of financial aid for which you would like to be

-3. The CSS PROFILE application is a fee-based online financial aid application which collects supplemental information for us (the fee for your first school is \$25).
+You will receive an email from our office with instructions on how to access NetPartner. - 3.
+The CSS PROFILE application is a fee-based online financial aid application which collects supplemental information for us (the fee for your first school is \$25).
 Since some of the information that you provide on the FAFSA is also required on the CSS Profile application, you may want to complete both applications at the same time.
 The CSS Profile code for VP&S is 2148.
 If your parents have separate households (separated/divorced) then you must provide complete financial information for each parental household.
 One parent will be called the custodial parent and the other will be called the non-custodial parent.
 There will be an additional charge for collecting the non-custodial parent's information.
-If you have questions about completing or submitting the application, contact CSS PROFILE at 844-202-0524.

-4. We utilize the College Board Institutional Documentation Service (IDOC) to securely collect families tax returns and other financial documents.
+If you have questions about completing or submitting the application, contact CSS PROFILE at 844-202-0524. - 4.
+We use the College Board Institutional Documentation Service (IDOC) to securely collect families' tax returns and other financial documents.
 You will receive an IDOC instruction email with your IDOC ID# after the online submission of the CSS Profile.

-Application materials may be submitted via mail or electronic upload to IDOC:
+Application materials may be submitted via upload to IDOC:

-Submit Documents Online:
+Submit Documents Online: https://idoc.collegeboard.org/idoc/

-https://idoc.collegeboard.org/idoc/